 Principals should contact their Director, Public Schools, for advice and assistance in the first instance.

 School Services teams located across the state are also available to provide advice and assistance.
-Contacts in each operational directorate are available via the details at right.
+Contacts in each operational directorate are available via the details below.

-A Help desk for the national data collection located in state office is also available to participating NSW government schools.
-See details in the Contact us box
+A Help desk for the national data collection located in state office is also available to NSW government schools.
+See details in the Contact us box below.

 Additional support materials for schools